inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/instrumentation/special-sensors.md

    Can be enabled or disabled via `inspectit.instrumentation.special.scheduled-executor-context-propagation`.
    This sensor enables passing the current context via implementations of the `java.util.concurrent.ScheduledExecutorService` interface.
    The context is attached to the `java.lang.Runnable` or `java.util.concurrent.Callable` used to invoke the Executor's `schedule`, `scheduleAtFixedRate` and `scheduleWithFixedDelay` method.

-## Cross-JVM Context Propagation Sensors

-In addition to [JVM Local Context Propagation Sensors](instrumentation/special-sensors.md#jvm-local-context-propagation-sensors), inspectIT Ocelot also supports the propagation of data and the correlation of traces across JVM borders.
-In this case, the correlation data is attached as a header or an equivalent of the used protocol.
-Currently, the following sensors are available to enable propagation via HTTP:

-* **HTTPUrlConnection Context Propagation Sensor:**
-   Can be enabled or disabled via `inspectit.instrumentation.special.http-url-connection-context-propagation`.
-   This sensor enables the context propagation across HTTP clients which use [HttpUrlConnection](https://docs.oracle.com/javase/8/docs/api/java/net/HttpURLConnection.html).

-* **Apache HTTP Client Context Propagation Sensor:**
-   Can be enabled or disabled via `inspectit.instrumentation.special.apache-http-client-context-propagation`.
-   This sensor enables the context across HTTP clients which use the [Apache CloseableHttpClient](https://hc.apache.org/httpcomponents-client-ga/httpclient/apidocs/org/apache/http/impl/client/CloseableHttpClient.html).

-* **Servlet API Context Propagation Sensor:**
-   Can be enabled or disabled via `inspectit.instrumentation.special.servlet-api-client-context-propagation`.
-   This sensor enables the context across HTTP servers which use the [Servlet API](https://javaee.github.io/javaee-spec/javadocs/javax/servlet/http/package-summary.html).

 ## Class Loader Delegation